robertahunt/specify7-wiki/Home.md

 # Welcome to the djangospecify wiki!

-The purpose of this page is to provide an overview of the code for those who would like to understand it's workings.
+The purpose of this page is to provide an overview of the code for those who would like to understand its workings.

 ## Architecture in broad strokes